Schaub Team Blog

 Additionally, the Federal Reserve has followed the Federal Deposit Insurance Corp.
 (FDIC) and Office of the Comptroller of the Currency (OCC) lead in signing off on the proposal that would increase the appraisal requirement from $250,000 to $400,000 after nearly a year deliberation.

 The last change to the appraisal threshold was back in 1994 and is stemmed by price appreciation in residential real estate.
-This rule does not apply to loans wholly or partially insured or guaranteed by or eligible for sale to, a government agency or government-sponsored agency – meaning loans sold to or guarantee by Federal Housing Administration, Department of Housing and Urban Development, Department of Veterans Affairs, Fannie Mae, or Freddie Mac.
+This rule does not apply to loans wholly or partially insured or guaranteed by or eligible for sale to, a government agency or government-sponsored agency – meaning loans sold to or guaranteed by Federal Housing Administration, Department of Housing and Urban Development, Department of Veterans Affairs, Fannie Mae, or Freddie Mac.

 For more information and to read the full article click here.